Are you doing enough to accommodate donor preferences?

 Have you thought to ask?

-We’ve all heard the phrase, “you won’t know if you don’t ask.”
-Yet, many nonprofits continue to conduct their outreach in the same way, without asking what their donors really want!
+We’ve all heard the phrase, “You won’t know if you don’t ask.”
+Yet, many nonprofits continue to conduct their outreach in the same way, without asking what their donors want!
+So, you shouldn’t assume one donor’s preferences will mirror another’s.

-Sending a brief donor survey can give you valuable insight into how to better accommodate donor preferences.
 Ask donors if they prefer to receive a direct mail appeal or would rather just receive an email.

 If a donor responds to your survey and says you are reaching out too often, you’d better scale back on the communications you send them!
-Failing to accommodate donor preferences when they are explicitly stated will make your donors feel like their concerns were ignored.
+Failing to accommodate donor preferences when explicitly stated will make your donors feel like their concerns were ignored.

 Are you using the right channels?

-If you’ve read our blogs before, you know that we are huge advocates of using a surround sound communications strategy to reach donors and encourage engagement.
+If you read our blogs, you know we are huge advocates of using a surround-sound communications strategy to reach donors and encourage engagement.
 But we’ve never said that every organization needs to use every channel for every donor!

 You can make a bigger impact by reaching donors through their preferred channels.

 According to the Abila study referenced earlier, 55 percent of millennials are open to receiving communications from nonprofits via text message.
 However, only 24 percent of baby boomers felt the same.
-If you have an older donor base, you probably won’t be spending time and energy developing a robust text-to-give campaign.
+If you have an older donor base, you probably won’t spend time and energy developing a robust text-to-give campaign.

 However, this is not a golden rule!
-For example, an organization with an older, but very tech-savvy donor base may not want to rule out a text-to-give initiative or social media campaign.
+For example, an organization with an older but very tech-savvy donor base may not want to rule out a text-to-give initiative or social media campaign.

 Send the right message to the right donor.